 There are six handshake signals on the system interface.
-Two of these, RdRdy\ and WrRdy\, are used by an external device to indicate to the RM5261 whether it can accept a new read or write transaction.
-The RM5261 samples these signals before deasserting the address on read and write requests.
+Two of these, RdRdy and WrRdy, are used by an external device to indicate to the RM5261A whether it can accept a new read or write transaction.
+The RM5261A samples these signals before deasserting the address on read and write requests.

-ExtRqst\ and Release\ are used to transfer control of the SysAD and SysCmd buses from the processor to an external device.
-When an external device needs to control the interface, it asserts ExtRqst\.
-The RM5261 responds by asserting Release\ to release the system interface to slave state.
+ExtRqst and Release are used to transfer control of the SysAD and SysCmd buses from the processor to an external device.
+When an external device needs to control the interface, it asserts ExtRqst.
+The RM5261A responds by asserting Release to release the system interface to slave state.

-ValidOut\ and ValidIn\ are used by the RM5261 and the external device respectively to indicate that there is a valid address, command or data on the SysAD and SysCmd buses.
-The RM5261 asserts ValidOut\ when it is driving these buses with a valid address, a command or data, and the external device drives ValidIn\ when it has control of the system interface and is driving a valid address, command or data.
+ValidOut and ValidIn are used by the RM5261A and the external device respectively to indicate that there is a valid address, a command, or data on the SysAD and SysCmd buses.
+The RM5261A asserts ValidOut when it is driving these buses with a valid address, a command, or data, and the external device drives ValidIn when it has control of the buses and is driving a valid address, a command, or data.